korarei/blender_bpm_grid/README.md

 > [!WARNING]
 > If you check "Remove existing markers", all markers with names consisting of five words, with the second word being '+' and the fourth word being '/', will be deleted first, and then new markers will be added according to the specified method.
 Therefore, please be cautious if there are any other markers.

+- Bar Start: First bar of the rendering range.
+- Bar End: Final bar of the rendering range.

 ## License
 Distributed under the [GPLv3](LICENSE) License.